Derrick015/PDF_Table_Extractor_AI/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-## Acknowledgements

-- OpenAI for providing the vision models
-- PyMuPDF for PDF processing capabilities
-- Streamlit for the web application framework

 ## Contact